samet-dundar0/VMware-Hyper-V-virtual-machine-migration-lab/README.md

 <br/>
 <br/>

+<h3>VMware virtual machine<h3/>

 <img src="screenshots/1-vmware_virtual_machine.png" width="500"/>

 -Bu aşamada, VMware platformundan Hyper-V platformuna taşınacak olan sanal makine görülmektedir.
 Bu taşıma işleminin amacı, sanal makineyi Hyper-V'nin sunduğu yönetim arayüzleri, sanallaştırma araçları ve altyapı özellikleri üzerinden yönetmek ve işlemleri bu platform üzerinde gerçekleştirmektir.

-- At this stage, the virtual machine that will be migrated from the VMware platform to the Hyper-V platform can be seen.
+-At this stage, the virtual machine that will be migrated from the VMware platform to the Hyper-V platform can be seen.
 The purpose of this migration is to manage the virtual machine and perform operations through the management interfaces, virtualization tools, and infrastructure features provided by Hyper-V.